-(Remarks: Registered contractor and lift contractor shall ensure no alteration to the existing fire safety measures unless prior acceptance / approval is obtained from the Building Authority.
+(Remarks : Registered contractor and lift contractor shall ensure no alteration to the existing fire safety measures unless prior acceptance / approval is obtained from the Building Authority.
 If it is unavoidable that carrying out lift alteration works would necessitate alteration of existing fire safety measures, you shall seek and consult an Authorized Person (AP) and full compliance with the requirements stipulated in the FS Code.)

-Activities / Locations Common Hazards Common Hazards Action Parties PPE Training Lift Demolition 3.1 Project planning, management and control Safety and Health Risk and Potential Hazards may not be properly addressed due to underestimate of the project complexity - Project management and supervisory staff awareness and emphasis on safety and health may not be sufficient - Risk assessment or impact and aspect analysis may not be properly carried out and written down - Safety and health measures may not be properly implemented on a construction site - Implementation of safety and health measures may not be properly implemented on a construction site - Implementation of safety and health measures may not be properly monitored - Develop and endorse a policy to state safety and health commitments and objectives - Establish a steering committee to review and monitor safety and health performance and give advices to keep continuous improvement - Formulate a working group with project management and supervisory staff as well as safety personnel to conduct a comprehensive risk assessment with associated safety preventive and protective measures - Compile a method statement to describe the work procedure and safety measures required in accordance with the risk assessment - Carry out regularly site safety inspection to monitor safety preventive and protective measures are in place - Engage a Registered Safety Auditor to conduct safety and health management audit Project Manager + Construction Manager + Front-line supervisory staff + Registered Safety Officer (where necessary) + Registered Safety Auditor (where necessary) Modern Safety Management + Risk Assessment and Hazard Identification + Basic Accident Prevention and Investigation and Investigation and Investigation and Fire Prevention and Height Safety Occupational Safety Workshop/ Safety Workshop/ Safety Workshop/ Safety Workshop/ Safety Workshop/ Saminar- Guidelines on Safety Workshop/ Saminar- Guidelines on Safety Workshop/ Workshop/ Safety Workshop/ Workshop/ Safety Workshop/ Wo
+Activities / Locations Common Hazards Common Hazards Action Parties PPE Training Lift Demolition 3.1 Project management and control Safety and Health Risk and Potential Hazards may not be properly addressed due to underestimate of the project complexity - Project management and supervisory staff awareness and emphasis on safety and health may not be sufficient and aspect analysis may not be properly carried out and written down - Safety and health measures may not be properly implemented on a construction site - Implementation of safety and health measures may not be properly monitored Develop and endorse a policy to state safety and health commitments and objectives Establish a steering committee to review and monitor safety and health performance and give advices to keep continuous improvement Formulate a working group with project management and supervisory staff as well as safety personnel to conduct a comprehensive risk assessment with associated safety preventive and protective measures are in place Compile a method statement to describe the work procedure and safety measures required in accordance with the risk assessment to reactive measures are in place Engage a Registered Safety Auditor to conduct safety and health management audit Project Manager + Construction Manager + Front-line supervisory staff + Registered Safety Officer (where necessary) (where necessary) (where necessary) Modern Safety Management + Risk Assessment and Hazard Identification + Basic Accident Prevention and Investigation Prevention and Investigation + Safe Working Cycle + Fire Prevention and Fire Fighting + Morking at Height Safety + Cocupational Safety Workshop/ Seminar - Guidelines on Safety Morkshop/ Seminar - Guidelines on Safety Morkshop/ Seminar - Couldelines on Safety Morkshop/ Seminar - Guidelines on Safety Morkshop/ Seminar - Cuidelines on Safety Morkshop/ Seminar - Cuidelines on Safety Morkshop/ Seminar - Cuidelines on Safety Morkshop/ Seminar - Cuidelines on Safety Morkshop/ Seminar -